CDL A Requirements – Butler Transport

 4

-I loved working here.
-The people were great and they generally left me alone unless I needed them.
-Night dispatch is hit or miss on wether or not they would answer the phone if you needed them.
-Miles could have been more consistent but they weren't bad.
-I would still be there today if I had not had a family emergency and needed to be home for a while.
+I really enjoyed working here.
+The people were great and generally let me do my job unless I needed assistance.
+Night dispatch was unpredictable—sometimes responsive, sometimes absent.
+Miles could have been more steady, but overall not bad.
+I would still be working here if a family emergency hadn’t required me to take time off.

 Equipment